Silsila (1981 film)

-Silsila is a 1981 Indian Hindi-language musical romantic drama film directed, produced, and co-written by Yash Chopra under the Yash Raj Films banner.
-The film stars Amitabh Bachchan, Jaya Bachchan, Rekha, and Sanjeev Kumar in leading roles.
-The narrative follows a playwright, Amit, who finds himself caught in a love triangle involving his wife, Shobha, and his former lover Chandni.
-The music was composed by Shiv–Hari, with lyrics by Harivansh Rai Bachchan, Javed Akhtar, Nida Fazli, Hasan Kamal, Rajendra Krishan, and Mirabai.
+Silsila is a 1981 Indian Hindi-language musical romantic drama film co-written, directed, and produced by Yash Chopra.
+The story revolves around the love triangle of a romantic playwright Amit (Amitabh Bachchan), his wife Shobha (Jaya Bachchan), and his former lover Chandni (Rekha).
+The soundtrack was composed by Shiv–Hari, with lyrics from Javed Akhtar, Hasan Kamal, Mirabai, Nida Fazli, Rajendra Krishan, and Harivansh Rai Bachchan.

-The film drew significant attention during production due to its casting, which mirrored real-life speculation surrounding the lead actors.
-Principal photography took place between November 1980 and May 1981 across locations in Amsterdam, Bombay (now Mumbai), Delhi, and Kashmir.

-Released theatrically on 14 August 1981, Silsila underperformed at the box office, earning approximately ₹30 million.
-Upon release, it received mixed-to-negative reviews, with criticism directed at its storyline and performances.
-Despite its critical and commercial failure, the film received three nominations at the 29th Filmfare Awards: Best Actor (Amitabh Bachchan), Best Actress (Jaya Bachchan), and Best Music Director (Shiv–Hari).
+Silsila attracted considerable attention from the media when it was in production due to its casting.
+Principal photography took place in Amsterdam, Bombay (now Mumbai), Delhi, and Kashmir from November 1980 and May 1981.
+The film, however, failed at the box office after releasing on 14 August 1981, grossing only ₹30 million.
+At the 29th Filmfare Awards, the film received nominations for Best Actor (Amitabh Bachchan), Best Actress (Jaya Bachchan), and Best Music Director (Shiv–Hari).
+Critically, it received negative notice for the story and the cast's performances.